bhanmrinal/Query-Mind/README.md

 3. Start asking questions about your database in natural language using the chat input box.

 4. The application will provide SQL queries and natural language responses to your questions.

+## Future Additions
+1. Develope a query optimization system using machine learning to suggest more efficient SQL queries.

+2. Incorporate an AI-driven data visualization component to automatically generate relevant charts based on query results.

+3. Fine-Tune Mistral 7b for Text-to-SQL